 In a mixing glass/tin, muddle strawberry, basil, rosemary, balsamic syrup, honey syrup and bitters.
 Add lemon juice, egg white, mezcal and ice cubes.
 Shake vigorously and double-strain into a chilled coupe, then garnish.

-In a medium pot, combine 1 1/2 cups sugar and 1/2 cups water.
+Balsamic Vinegar Syrup: In a medium pot, combine 1 1/2 cups of sugar and 1/2 cups of water.
 Heat on medium-high, stirring until the sugar is dissolved.
 Continue to cook until the water evaporates, leaving a caramelized syrup the color of dark amber.
-At the same time, in a separate saucepan, simmer 1 1/2 cups balsamic vinegar.
+At the same time, in a separate saucepan, simmer 1 1/2 cups of balsamic vinegar.
 When the syrup is caramelized is ready, add the balsamic vinegar and stir over medium heat for 5 minutes.
 When the syrup is slightly thickened, remove from heat.
 Transfer the syrup to a small bowl and place it in an ice bath.
 Once cooled, transfer to a small bottle and refrigerate.
 Keeps up to 6 months.

-Pre-heat a medium pot on medium-high.
+Five-Spice Honey Syrup: Preheat a medium pot on medium-high.
 Add a palmful of cardamom, star anise, fennel, clove and cinnamon stick bits.
 Toast very lightly.
 As soon as you see a light wisp of smoke emitting from the pot and spices, remove the spices from heat.
 Add 2 cups of clover honey and 1/2 cup of water to the pot, return to heat and bring to a boil.
 Reduce the heat and let simmer for 30 minutes.
 Strain the syrup to remove spices.
 Chill to room temperature in an ice bath or in the refrigerator.

 Raul Ystorza, Las Perlas, Los Angeles